camdagr8/butter-assemble/README.md

 Context is also piped in from data files (see below).
 In this example, `{{home.greeting}}` refers to the `greeting` property in `home.json`.

-Fabricator pages are typically stored at the root level of the `views` directory and user-created views (e.g. "templates", "pages", "interfaces") should be stored in subdirectories.
+Butter pages are typically stored at the root level of the `views` directory and user-created views (e.g. "templates", "pages", "interfaces") should be stored in subdirectories.

 #### Materials